ztmarron/git-lab-assignment/README.md

     * Choose the master branch from the first dropdown.
     * Choose Markdown from the second dropdown
     * copy the code sample that results and replace the build status code in this file with the code from your travis account.
+* Note that only the master branch is guaranteed to have the correct configuration for the travis build.
+Some of the other branches have the old travis configuration from the Church Connect repo I based this project on.
+So if your tests don't seem right, or you see npm tasks running, change the `version.txt` file on the `master` branch and push up the change to trigger a build on the master branch, which will get your tests right.

 # Notes